 Stainless steel material grades have advanced in recent years because it can be customised to specific industry needs.
 LDX2101, for example, provides superior strength and corrosion resistance while maintaining comparable costs to more traditional grades such as 304 and 316.

 Stainless steel tank vs carbon steel tank thicknesses and weight

-Although SS & CS tank fabrication practices are traditionally similar, welding durations on CS are typically increased, particularly with coded designs such as API650, AS1210 & AS1692.
-Consumables for SS tanks are slightly higher, however this can be offset by the overall reduction in tank weight due to the higher strength of SS.
-Below is a weight comparison of a 1,500,000L storage tank, 12.5m Dia. x 12.5m high shell, material thicknesses as per API650 design code, including a corrosion allowance of 0.25mm for SS and 3mm CS.
+Although stainless steel and carbon steel tank fabrication practices are traditionally similar, welding durations on carbon steel tanks are higher, particularly with coded designs such as API650, AS1210 and AS1692.
+Consumables for stainless steel tanks are slightly higher; however, it’s offset by the overall reduction in tank weight due to stainless steel’s higher strength.

 Table 1: Weight Comparison of 1,500,000L API650 Storage Tank.